ktoan911/Chatbot-RAG/README.md

 ```
 "Query: {prompt_query} "Answer with information below:" \n {search_result}."
 ```

+- Chatbot has the ability to save context during the conversation to help avoid answering the wrong topic
 ## IV.
 Demo and Appplication

 This is demo of Phone Sale Assistant Chatbot: